Students and faculty at top Turkish university battle Erdogan’s attempt at control

 “We are surprised as well — by the response of our students and how this protest against this appointment has been received publicly.
 There is a lot of support.
 It’s seen as a very clear attack against a high-quality institution of higher education.
 Bogazici is very precious,” he added.

 The university was established in 1863 as Robert College on the European shore of the Bosporus by two Americans: Cyrus Hamlin, a missionary and educator from Maine, and the New York philanthropist Christopher Robert.
-It was renamed Bogazici (Turkish for Bosporus) in 1971 when it became part of the state system and in the decades since, established a reputation as one of Turkey’s finest universities.
+It was renamed Bogazici (Turkish for Bosporus) in 1971, when it became part of the state system, and in the decades since, it has established a reputation as one of Turkey’s finest universities.
 Graduates include former prime ministers, industrialists and notable artists.

 Despite its state affiliation, the university has also been known for its embrace of diversity and independent thought, students and faculty members said.
 In a frequently cited example, the campus held demonstrations in 2008 protesting a ban on women wearing headscarves at universities, two years before the ban was lifted.

 “Individuals who think very differently can live in harmony in the environment of the university,” said Emre, a 19-year-old student who supported the protests against the rector.
 “Students always approach each other with tolerance.”
+He and other students who were interviewed asked to be identified by their first name for fear of retaliation.

 Since 1992, the university had been holding internal elections to select candidates for rector, a process that was formalized by the university senate two decades later, Candan said.
 But in 2016, in the months following the failed coup, Erdogan issued an emergency decree that transferred the authority to select rectors from universities to the president’s office.